mattroyer/GUPPI/README.md

 # Discord Bot with LLM Integration

-This Discord bot leverages an LLM (e.g., GPT-3.5-turbo) to engage in conversations and uses a SQLite database for basic memory management.
-It's designed to enhance interactions by storing, retrieving, and referencing past conversations.
+This Discord bot leverages an LLM (e.g., GPT-3.5-turbo) to engage in conversations.

 ## Features